BraidenPsiuk/fixar.js/README.md

 #### JavaScript rendering tools library.
 Designed for use with Three.js. ####

-The aim of the project is to create an easy to use, lightweight, 3D library with a default WebGL renderer.
-The library also provides Canvas 2D, SVG and CSS3D renderers in the examples.
+The aim of the project is to create an easy to use, lightweight JavaScript library that pairs nicely with other libraries that render to a canvas, such as Mr. Doob's Three.js.

-Check out some [examples](https://fixarjs.org/examples/), or get started with the [documentation](https://fixarjs.org/docs/)!
+I've always dreamed of making 3D visualizations and games in JavaScript.
+Three.js provides the means to do these things in a graspable way, but I've found that browser window resizes can be difficult to develop around.
+Users can resize their window at any time, which can introduce problems if you intended for your scene to be viewed at a specific aspect ratio.

+That's where this library comes in!
+By automatically setting up letterboxing/pillarboxing, you no longer have to worry about resizes, nor do you need to call any kind of update() functions!
+This library also includes a few other neat features:
+- Change the letter/pillarbox color
+- Adjust resolution
+- Change AR on the fly

 ### Usage ###